 10 steps to buying a new home

 Purchasing a new home is an exciting event, but it can also be a bit overwhelming!
-There is so much to do when buying a new house and you want to make sure you do not miss a single step.
-Fortunately for you there is always help along the way.
+There's so much to do when buying a new house, and you want to make sure you don't miss a single step.
+Fortunately for you, there's always help along the way.
 Check out these important steps to keep in mind as you make your way to purchasing your dream home!

 1. start your research

 What kind of house are you looking for?
 Do you have a specific number of bedrooms you are looking for?
 Or maybe how much acreage you would like to have?
 All of this plays into the location and pricing of the home you’re wishing to buy.
 It’s best to start your home search with a good idea of what exactly you’re looking for.
-This way, you are going into the process with the knowledge of what you want and the specific details of the home that are nonnegotiable for you.
-However, it is important to try to stay flexible.
+This way, you're going into the process with the knowledge of what you want and the specific details of the home that are nonnegotiable for you.
+However, it's important to try and stay flexible.
 It might be worth it to sacrifice an extra bedroom in order to meet your budget needs or find something in the neighborhood you’d like to be in.

 2. determine what you can afford

 Check your credit score and calculate your budget.
 How much income do you bring in on a monthly basis?
 What do your monthly expenses look like?
 Generally, a mortgage lender will recommend that you look for a home that doesn’t cost more than three to five times your annual household income.
 This suggestion is based on the home buyer’s debt-to-income ratio as well as on the amount you are able to provide for the down payment.
 Our home loan partner, Mortgager Center, has a Zero Down Payment option to give more flexibility when buying a new home.
 However, you should set this budget based on your own unique financial situation.